eprei/42_rainfall/level9/walkthrough.md

 ```

 The program segfaults when it tries to dereference the invalid address `0x62616163`, which corresponds to the string
-`caab` which its part of our cyclic pattern.
-We find the offset of this string at the cyclic pattern using the
+`caab`, part of our cyclic pattern.
+We find the offset of this string in the cyclic pattern using the
 `cyclic -l` command.

 ```shell